African Free School: History

 The school was founded by the New York Manumission Society, an organization that advocated the full abolition of African slavery.
-In 1785 the group gained passage of a New York state law prohibiting the sale of slaves who were imported into the state.
-This preceded the national law prohibiting the slave trade, which went into effect in 1808.
+In 1785, the group gained passage of a New York state law prohibiting the sale of slaves who were imported into the state.
+This preceded the 1808 federal law prohibiting importation of slaves into the United States.
 The New York law also eased restrictions on the manumission of enslaved Africans.
 The society's members were all white, male, wealthy, and influential.
 The society was founded by John Jay, a statesman and abolitionist, and included Alexander Hamilton among its members.

-Established in 1794, the first school was a one-room school house that held about 40 students.
-Originally the Manumission Society hired white teachers, but it eventually employed black teachers as well.
+Established in 1794, the first school was a one-room schoolhouse that held about 40 students.
+Originally, the Manumission Society hired white teachers, but it eventually employed black teachers as well.
 It was an early form of "charity schooling," supported by donations for the city's poorest residents.
-In 1809 the school's trustees hired Charles C. Andrews, an English immigrant, to teach at the school.
+In 1809, the school's trustees hired Charles C. Andrews, an English immigrant, to teach at the school.
 Andrews used the methods of Joseph Lancaster, a British school reformer whose system employed student assistants or "monitors," permitting a single teacher to conduct classes as large as several hundred.
 By all accounts, Andrews was passionately committed to the idea that his black students were just as bright as whites, if not even smarter.
-Under his leadership the institution grew significantly, moving to a new building on William St in 1815.
-Five years later an even bigger facility was opened on Mulberry St, near Grand.
-By then enrollment was approaching 700, and the schools were gaining a wide reputation for success.
+Under his leadership, the institution grew significantly, moving to a new building on William St in 1815.
+Five years later, an even bigger facility was opened on Mulberry Schoolhouse.
+By then, enrollment was approaching 700, and the schools were gaining a wide reputation for success.
 Andrews published a book in 1821 celebrating the schools' accomplishments, and they became a frequent stopping point for visitors to the city.